Skip to main content

 Why commercial security camera systems are important

 Commercial security camera systems are now a need-to-have rather than a nice-to-have.
-They are a crucial element of an effective security plan and provide camera system operators for business with the bigger picture of what is taking place on their site or across multiple locations.
+They are a crucial element of an effective security plan, providing camera system operators for businesses with:

+• A form of deterrent to criminals.
 According to the University of North Carolina, the display and use of business security cameras help to deter 60% of burglaries.
-This finding reaffirms the need for a commercial video security system to stop these incidents from happening and/or capture evidentiary footage of such events in order to prosecute those carrying out the burglary.

 Components of commercial video surveillance systems